-ATTENDANCE POLICY: Students are expected to view all lectures and links posted on the course website and reading assignments.
-Attention to these materials is essential for success in this course as materials for quizzes and writing assignments may be drawn from any of them.
+ATTENDANCE POLICY: Although the course includes both in person and online components, students are expected to view all links posted on the course website and reading assignments.
+Attention to these materials is essential for success in this course, as materials for quizzes, short responses, and writing assignments may be drawn from any of them.

-Requirements for make-up quizzes, assignments, and other work in this course are consistent with university policies that can be found at: https://catalog.ufl.edu/ugrad/current/regulatio ns/info/attendance.aspx
+Requirements for class attendance, make-up quizzes, assignments, and other work in this course are consistent with university policies that can be found at: https://catalog.ufl.edu/ugrad/current/regulatio ns/info/attendance.aspx